ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 - Samsung Internet 8.2+ (December 2018)
 - Apple macOS Safari 11.1+ (March 2018)

+# Continuous integration/deployment
+We use CircleCI for CI/CD.
+The way we've [configured](./.circleci/config.yml) the workflow is that *all* branches will be linted and unit tested for every commit.
+When it comes to deploying the app to a publicly accessible location, only 3 branches are deployed.
+At the time of writing, these are where each branch is deployed:
+ - develop is deployed to dev.app.wildorchidwatch.org
+ - beta is deployed to beta.app.wildorchidwatch.org
+ - master is deployed to app.wildorchidwatch.org

+This is all configurable via the environment variables used during the build process if you wish to change it.

 # Techonology choices

 ## PWA (Progressive Web App)